Top 3 Things You’ll Learn

 When Is the Optimal Time to Consider Self-Funding?

-When the employer reaches the point of around 100 employees, most brokers agree that it makes sense to explore the options, whether the organization decides to make the leap or not.
+When the employer reaches as few as 25 employees, most brokers agree that it makes sense to explore the options to self-fund benefits, whether the organization decides to make the leap or not.
 If everything is running smoothly and renewals are coming in as expected with reasonable increases from the health plan, the group is stable enough to explore self-funding.
 If the group has catastrophic claims on the plan now, such as a member or dependent known to be taking a very high-cost specialty medication for a long-term condition, it would not be advantageous to go self-funded because they would be walking into a big financial risk.

 What Data is Needed to Evaluate the Market?